polkadot-developers/substrate-developer-hub.github.io/docs/development/module/fees.md

 }
 ```

-This struct simple groups all dispatches into _normal_ and _operational_ (which makes the
+This enum groups all dispatches into _normal_ and _operational_ (which makes the
 implementation of `ClassifyDispatch` pretty trivial) and gives them a fixed Weight.
 Fixed in this
-context means that the arguments of the dispatch do not play any role in the weight; the weight of a
+context means that the arguments of the dispatch do not play any role in the weight.
+Dispatches
-dispatch is always fixed.
+classified as _operational_ are exempt from paying both the `base_fee`, and `length_fee`.

-A simple example of using this simple struct in your runtime would be:
+A simple example of using this enum in your runtime is:

 ```rust
 use sr_primitives::weights::{SimpleDispatchInfo};